panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 Learning covariance and contravariance in TypeScript could be tricky (I know from my experience!), but knowing them is a great addition to understanding types and subtyping.

-In this post, I'll read an accessible explanation of covariance and contravariance concepts.
+In this post, you'll read an accessible explanation of covariance and contravariance concepts.

 ```toc